methylDragon/coding-notes/C++/02 - Functions and File IO.md

 ```

 This function returns the factorial of itself, and it keeps calling itself which results in it calling itself until it stops, then it resolves one by one till all are resolved.

+The last function calls to go on the stack are resolved first!
+USE THE STACK!
+Play some Magic!

 ### 2.4 File I/O <a name="2.4"></a>